Gastr del Sol

 Most releases by this line-up were on Chicago's Drag City, beginning with the acoustic guitar-based Crookt, Crackt, or Fly in 1994.
-"Work From Smoke", the centerpiece of this album, fused Grubbs and O'Rourke's penchant for atonal guitar interplay with bass clarinet and Grubbs's increasingly surreal lyrics.
+"Work From Smoke", the centerpiece of this album which evolved from another live Bastro sketch, fused Grubbs and O'Rourke's penchant for atonal guitar interplay with bass clarinet and Grubbs's increasingly surrealist lyrics.
+Sam Prekop named the band The Sea and Cake after a misreading of the album's song "The C in Cake".
 A pair of releases followed quickly in 1995.
-The Mirror Repair EP added elements of electronic music.
+The Mirror Repair EP added elements of electroacoustic music.
 The Harp Factory on Lake Street, released on the Table of the Elements label, was their most experimental work, a piece for chamber orchestra with only occasional voice and piano from Grubbs.
 Also in 1995, the band contributed the song "Quietly Approaching" to the AIDS benefit album Red Hot + Bothered produced by the Red Hot Organization.

-1996's Upgrade & Afterlife included a would-be film score by O'Rourke, "Our Exquisite Replica of 'Eternity'", and an extended interpretation of the John Fahey piece "Dry Bones in the Valley" featuring guest Tony Conrad on violin.

-With the release of Camoufleur in 1998, Gastr del Sol progressed further into the realm of conventional melodies and chamber pop, creating their most accessible and popular album.
-Its chord patterns, melodies, and flugelhorn and string-heavy arrangements prefigure O'Rourke's future pop releases.
-The album was co-written with Markus Popp, of the pioneering German glitch group Oval, who contributed to the electronic aspects of the album.

-After Camoufleur the band split up.
+Upgrade & Afterlife, released in 1996, included contributions from experimental musicians Kevin Drumm, Günter Müller and Tony Conrad.
+Meanwhile, with the release of Camoufleur in 1998, Gastr del Sol progressed further into conventional melodicism with the resulting album being described by critics as chamber pop, creating their most accessible and popular album.
+Its chord patterns, melodies, and flugelhorn and string-heavy arrangements prefigured O'Rourke's later releases such as Eureka.
+The album was co-written with Markus Popp, of the pioneering German glitch group Oval, who contributed the electronic aspects of the album.
+Both albums also featured drum and percussion contributions from McEntire.
+After Camoufleur, due to personal differences and grievances, the duo split up.
 Grubbs and O'Rourke have both continued to release albums under their own names in the fields of rock, pop, and experimental music.